-Last Updated on January 24, 2026 by The Insurance Pros
+Last Updated on June 16, 2026 by iMichigan Insurance Editorial Team

 Pothole damage claims are often denied unless strict notice and timing requirements are met.
 For many drivers, the practical decision is whether to document the damage and pursue a road claim or handle it through insurance (depending on coverage and deductible).